react-inputstate/docs/docs/devtools.md

 ### In your code

 ```
-import { Devtools } from 'react-inputstate'
+import { Devtools } from 'react-nuclear'

 function Component() {
   return (